miskibin/chess_insight/README.md

 # Chess-insight

+__Modern package for analyzing chess games.__
+ I
+### Features:
+1. Download games from `lichess.org` and `chess.com`
+2. Analyze games using set of custom methods and `stockfish-16` engine.
-Modern package for analyzing chess games.
-It provides method to download games from `lichess.org` and `chess.com` and analyze them using `stockfish` engine.
-Parses games to `Game` object which contains all information about game and players. `Game` object can be converted to `dict` or `json` for further processing.
+3. Parses games to `Game` object which contains all information about game and players to python object and `json`.
+4. Provides method for exporting list of analyzed games to `csv`

 ## Installation